7 Engaging lesson ideas and holiday activities for the classroom

 2. Celebrate the shortest day of the year

 Winter solstice is the shortest day of the year.
-This year it is Thursday, December 21.
-Celebrate all things short and small with these tiny lessons on tiny subjects.
+This year it is Saturday, December 21.
+A great way to keep students engaged before winter break is to celebrate all things short and small with these tiny lessons on various subjects.

 Social Studies